JENTIS Accounts and Containers

 Implementation Details

-The hierarchies and structure of JENTIS is resembled in code.
-Or put it differently: the architecture of server side tracking as a first party sets the foundation for scaling to multiple sites.
-As each integration must be implemented in a first party context.
-Making it inevitable to have different JavaScript embed snippets, DNS A records and therefor containers.
+The JENTIS hierarchy and structure are mirrored in its code.
+In other words, the JENTIS server-side tracking architecture as a first-party solution forms the foundation for scaling across multiple sites.
+Each integration must be implemented in a first-party context, making it inevitable to have different JavaScript snippets, DNS A records, and containers.

-Lets have a look on the generic JENTIS Code Snippet:
+Let's have a look at the generic short version of the JENTIS Code Snippet:

 <script>